Sapphire Rapids: Accelerators

 Not all accelerators are available in all processor models.
 Some accelerators are available under the Intel On Demand program, also known as Software Defined Silicon (SDSi), where a license is required to activate a given accelerator that is physically present in the processor.
 The license can be obtained as a one-time purchase or as a paid subscription.
 Activating the license requires support in the operating system.
-A driver with the necessary support was added in Linux 6.2.
+A driver with the necessary support was added in Linux kernel version 6.2.